 Regardless of what you have planned for your day in Mexico, most likely you will be in or near the water.
 It’s smart to invest in this inexpensive waterproof pouch for your phone.
 Then you don’t have to worry about getting your phone wet or even dropping it in the water.

-When you’re out-and-about exploring unknown territory, you don’t want to be stranded with a dead battery.
-The RAVPower portable charger is perfect for charging up to 3 phones on the go.
-It’s got the 30W Type-C output for faster recharging than just about any other charger around.
+When you’re out and about exploring unknown territory, you don’t want to be stranded with a dead battery.
+The Anker portable charger is perfect for charging your phone on the go or keeping it at optimum battery levels, plus it works well with nearly any phone.

-This is pretty self explanatory, if you own a Lifestraw water bottle you are going to need extra filters.
-The LifeStraw hollow fiber membrane filters up to 1,000 liters (264 gallons) and the carbon capsule reduces chlorine, odor, and foul taste for 100 liters (26 gallons).
+This is pretty self-explanatory, if you own a Lifestraw water bottle you are going to need extra filters.
+The LifeStraw hollow fiber membrane filters up to 1,000 liters (264 gallons) and the carbon capsule reduce chlorine, odor, and foul taste for 100 liters (26 gallons).

 Clothing and Accessories